Virender Sehwag: Dominating the arena

 Even with his inconsistent form, he earned 3 MoM awards in 2004/5 and 2004/05 ODI season with one award each against Sri Lanka, Bangladesh and Pakistan.
 In the match against Pakistan in Kochi he scored 108 off 95 balls, his first century in eighteen months which set up a 95 run victory.

 For his performances in 2004, he was named in the World ODI XI by the ICC.

 Sehwag then started a two-year streak without a century in ODIs, as well as having his ODI tour of Pakistan in early 2006 curtailed due to a shoulder injury.
 His drought in limited overs cricket has puzzled cricket experts because of the consistent performances in Test matches with a high scoring rate has not translated into significant contributions in the ODI format of the game.
 Sehwag was dropped from the ODI Squad for the WI-IND 4 Match ODI series.
 With debate over whether he deserved to be included in the 2007 Cricket World Cup squad, captain Dravid's insistence on his retention paved the way to being named in the World Cup squad.
 However, despite this assurance, Sehwag's form continued to decline.

 Sehwag started the 2007 World Cup in poor form, only being picked for the side because of Rahul Dravid's wishes.
-He scored poorly in the first group match but bounced back to hit a magnificent 114 from 87 deliveries against lowly ranked Bermuda.
-The Indian team scored 413–5, the highest team total in a World Cup match, and went on to win the match but this was their only win in the tournament.
+He scored poorly in the first group match vs Bangladesh, but bounced back to hit a magnificent 114 from 87 deliveries against lowly ranked Bermuda.
+The Indian team scored 413–5, the highest team total in a World Cup match, and went on to win the match but this would turn out to be the only win for India in the tournament.
+In the final group match vs Sri Lanka, Sehwag scored 48 runs off 46 balls in a chase of 255 runs before being dismissed by Muttiah Muralitharan.

 On 11 March 2009, Sehwag blasted India's fastest ODI hundred against New Zealand by reaching 3 figures in just 60 balls.
 Eventually, he led India to win its first series win in New Zealand.

 On 8 December 2011, Sehwag scored his highest ODI score against West Indies at Indore slamming 219 runs off only 149 Balls.
 In the same innings, he also crossed 8,000 runs in ODI Cricket.
-The knock was voted to be the best ODI batting performance of the year by ESPNCricinfo voters.
+The knock was voted to be the best ODI batting performance of the year by ESPNcricinfo voters.

 For his performances in 2011, he was named in the World ODI XI by the ICC.